inovex/elements/docs/setup-react.md

 ### 2) Configure Webpack

 Next you have to configure the Webpack config files.
-Using `react-app-rewired`, create a `config-overrides` in the root directory:
+Using `react-app-rewired`, create a `config-overrides.js` in the root directory:

 ```js
 // config.overrides.js